vijay-ss/Crops-Data-Ingestion/README.md

 ![](images/planted-acres-profile.png)

-### Unit Testing
+### Testing

 Functions have been tested using the pytest module.
+End-to-end testing has been completed to ensure pipeline executes without errors.

 ### Next Steps